-Natural Metal Roofing, Copper And Zinc
+Natural Metal Roofing, Copper, And Zinc

 Copper and Zinc provide a natural metal look that captures the eye and inspires awe.
 Over time, the look gathers a patina (that blue-green look) that adds to its beauty.

-These style of roofs can be more expensive, but continue to offer the investment-grade advantage as other styles.
+These styles of roofs can be more expensive, but continue to offer the investment-grade advantage as other styles.
 The patina offers further resistance against corrosive elements, thereby extending the lives of copper and zinc roofs.